wp-plugins/wp-review-bank/readme.txt

 Just install it and follow the simple configuration instructions to place it in your desired location.

-###IMPORTANT: If you think you found a bug in WP Mail Bank or have any problem or question concerning WP Mail Bank, do not hesitate to contact us at [support@tech-banker.com](mailto:support@tech-banker.com).
+###IMPORTANT: If you think you found a bug in WP Review Bank or have any problem or question concerning WP Review Bank, do not hesitate to contact us at [support@tech-banker.com](mailto:support@tech-banker.com).

 ###Key Features :